emca-it/OP5-Log-Analytics-2.x/07-00-00-Setting/07-01-00-General_Settings.md

     (Export Start), delete of export (Export Delete), queries (Queries), result of the query (Content), if attempt was made to perform a series of operation (Bulk)

--   Delete Exported CSVs (in days) field-- in this field we specify after which time exported file with CSV extension have to be removed
+-   Delete Exported CSVs (in days) field - in this field we specify after which time exported file with CSV extension have to be removed

--   pole Delete Exported PDFs (in days) -- in this field we specify after which time exported file with PDF extension have to be removed
+-   pole Delete Exported PDFs (in days) - in this field we specify after which time exported file with PDF extension have to be removed
 -   To each field is assigned button thanks to which we can confirm the changes.